 Shenzhen, Henan 2008

-On our second trip to China in February 2008 we visited Henan province and also returned again to Shenzhen.
-In Henan we celebrated Lunar New Year in my friend’s home town of Xiangcheng and visited historic sites in Kaifeng and Luoyang.
+On our second trip to China in February 2008 we visited Henan province where we celebrated Lunar New Year and visited historic sites.
+We also returned again to Shenzhen.

 We had almost cancelled the trip because of the snowstorms that had severely impacted China in the previous few weeks, but fortunately we decided to still go ahead.
 The weather was cold in Henan (maximums mostly not above 2 degrees Celsius) but we weren’t affected in any way by the snow which still covered the ground in many places.
 Major government cleanup operations had ensured that roads and airports were clear and safe for travel.